Victoria Research Web

 Airport transportation

 Similarly, travelers to and from Gatwick can take the Gatwick Express train to and from Victoria Station and avoid King's Cross altogether.
 Those taking Gatwick Express to the airport will be glad to find that Victoria, like Paddington, also has a facility for checking your luggage at the station for some airlines--look to the right of the escalators as you approach the boarding platform.
-But there is now a half-price service to and from Gatwick, as well: First Capital Connect, which makes stops and can be crowded, but is a comparative bargain.
+For Gatwick, look into the Thameslink trains to St. Pancras.
+For the best fare, buy your tickets ahead of time online.

 Railways